-- Agent fees totalling £74,225 plus VAT (up from £54,679), which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 8.3); - Staff costs totalling £37,985 (previously £37,918), including net salaries, PAYE & NIC and pension contributions.
-Additional staff benefits and expenses have also been paid in the sum of £832; - IT supplier fees totalling £35,946 (down from £68,876), including payments to Manresa (in-house developer) and Fusion (outsourced IT data and maintenance provider); - Custody fees of £15,050 (previously £74,252) to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
-This included payments to CACEIS (formerly Kas Bank) and Aegon Co-funds whose services are required to hold and settle share Transfers and Distributions electronically.
-The amount paid in this period is much lower than the previous six months as prior services with CREST and BT-Settlenet were no longer required and have been cancelled and there were no accrued liabilities relating to prior periods following the account with CACEIS being brought up to date; - Necessary statutory costs totalling £15,206 (previously £13,655) in respect of outsourced printing and postage for mass Client communications.
-This principally relates to the largescale circular to all Clients providing notice of the sixth progress report being available on the Website or, alternatively, upon request from client services; - Client Money distribution costs totalling £126,900 (previously £2,500) which relates to specific and necessary costs of the Client Money distribution process. - Irrecoverable VAT of £181,707 (being a decrease of £299,572 since the last period due to less remuneration being drawn by the JSAs and their legal advisors than in prior periods).
-The Company is not VAT registered and so VAT receivable may not be recovered.
+- Agent fees totalling £63,276 plus VAT (down from £74,225), which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 8.3); - Staff costs totalling £39,999 (previously £37,985), including net salaries, PAYE & NIC and pension contributions.
+Additional staff benefits and expenses have also been paid in the sum of £954; - IT supplier fees totalling £15,626 (down from £35,946), including payments to Manresa (in-house developer) and Fusion (outsourced IT data and maintenance provider); - Custody fees of £15,035 (previously £15,050) to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
+This included payments to CACEIS (formerly Kas Bank) and Aegon Co-funds whose services are required to hold and settle share Transfers and Distributions electronically.; - Necessary statutory costs totalling £16,487 (previously £15,206) in respect of outsourced printing and postage for mass Client communications.
+This principally relates to the largescale circular to all Clients providing notice of the eight progress report being available on the Website or, alternatively, upon request from client services; - Client Money distribution costs totalling £2,500, which relates to a payment on account to a corporate clearing account to which bank fees and charges are debited for processing Client Money distributions; and - Telephone charges of £2,723, which relates to the remote, cloud-based phone system used by client services and safe custody, for the year to 22 August 2024; and - Irrecoverable VAT of £165,198 (previously £181,707).
+The Company is not VAT registered and so VAT paid on the necessary costs of the special administration cannot be recovered.